DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-12-18-search-by-candidate-name-or-reference.md

 ## Why we are doing this

-Providers have highlighted that when a candidate contacts them, they sometimes refer to their reference number.
-Being able to search by reference number as well as the candidate's name helps providers search more easily and accurately.
+Providers have highlighted the need to be able to search for an application by reference in addition to searching by candidate name.

+Searching by reference is more accurate compared to searching by name since many candidates can have the same name, but a single candidate has a single reference number.

+Searching by reference is available in the UCAS system and we are reflecting the functionality in the manage teacher training applications service.

 ## What we changed and why

 This change included:

 - moving the search form out of the filters sidebar to above the applications list giving more space for search and solving the lack of a search button next to the field in the filters sidebar
+- comparing search terms to both a candidate’s name and reference
 - adding the reference number to each application listing to help users find the item they are searching for
-- retaining the search term in the search field so users can easily recall and modify their search if needed
+- retaining the search term in the search field after a search has been carried out, so that users can easily recall and modify their search if needed
 - providing a way to clear the search term once a search has been carried out, allowing users to get back to the original list state without having to submit an empty search
 - updating the text of the clear filter action from ‘Clear’ to ‘Clear filters’ to make the action less ambiguous

 ## How it works

-When a user carries out a search or filters the applications list, a list of applications matching the search or filters is returned.
+When a user carries out a search or filters the applications list, a list of applications matching the search and filters is returned.

 Searching and filtering are independent of one another.
-This means, if someone first searches for an application and then applies one or more filters, the filters act upon the sub-set of applications returned by the initial search.
+This means that if someone first searches for an application and then applies one or more filters, the filters act upon the sub-set of applications returned by the initial search.
 Similarly, if someone first filters the applications list, a subsequent search is across the applications in the filtered list, not the full list.
 In addition clearing a search will not clear the filters and clearing the filters will not clear the search.

 The search term is retained in the search field.
 Once a search has been carried out, a ‘Clear search’ link is provided below the search field, allowing users to reset the search back to the initial state.
 The initial state may be a full applications list or a sub-set if the list has previously been filtered.

-Navigating to an application, or away from the applications list page clears the search term, but not the filters.
+Navigating to an application, or away from the applications list page, clears the search term but not the filters.
 The search is considered to be complete.

-If one application is found when searching or filtering, it’s shown in the application list.
-The user is not automatically taken to the application page.
+If a single application is found via the search, filters or a combination of both, the user is presented with an applications list containing the single application.
+They are not automatically taken to the detail of the application.
 This allows users to orientate themselves or correct mistakes before making a decision to view the application.

 If no applications are found, we show a message depending on the search and filter terms: